STEVE THURLOW.COM

 Experience Santorini, one of the world's most beautiful places, wander in streets little changed since antiquity and shop in traditional markets for the freshest produce.

-Wine for Life in co-operation with Wine Access magazine, and Olympic Airlines presents an accompanied wine, food and cultural visit to southern Greece.
+Wine for Life presents an accompanied wine, food and cultural visit to southern Greece.
 We will explore the leading vineyards and wineries and be introduced to the local cuisine under the attention of one of Crete's master chefs.

-As well as tasting and dining at all the major wineries we will find time to visit many of the major Bronze Age, Mycenaean, ancient Greek and Roman sites.
-Staying in three luxury beach hotels near Malia, Thira and Nafplion, the visit will culminate with a brief one day visit to the centre of Athens.
+As well as tasting and dining at all the major wineries we will find time to visit Knossos and Festos in Crete, and Mycenae, Ancient Nemea, and Epidavros in the Peloponnese.
+Staying in three seaside hotels near Malia on Crete, Thira on Santorini and Nafplion in the Peloponnese, the visit will culminate with a one day visit to the centre of Athens including the Acropolis.

 If all this sounds like too hectic a pace, don't worry.
 There will be time for relaxing by the pool in the warm sunshine and wandering around some of the beautiful towns and villages that lie along our route.